-- 1. Time spent in formal class instructions whether in online or traditional face to face setting. - 2.
-Time spent in laboratory, internship, or other scheduled activity (when applicable) - 3.
-Time devoted to reading, studying, writing, preparation or problem solving. - 4.
+- 1. Time spent in formal class instructions Time spent in laboratory, internship, or other scheduled activity (when applicable) - 2.
+Time devoted to reading, studying, writing, preparation or problem solving. - 3.
 Time spent on directed self-paced learning and asynchronous communication.